Graduate Dean's Award

 Through the Graduate Dean's Award (GDA), Graduate Studies works in partnership with units to promote graduate education characterized by diversity in views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence.
 The GDA seeks to enhance Kent State University's recruitment and support of academically excellent students with diverse backgrounds.

-Up to ten (10) GDAs will be made available each year.
 The total award for each recipient is $5,000 to be distributed over two academic years (four consecutive semesters at $1,250 per semester).
 Award recipients in one-year master's programs will receive $2,500 (two consecutive semesters at $1,250 per semester).
-No service or duties beyond those required by the assistantship are expected of GDA recipients.

-The GDA will not be continued beyond the original 2-year award period.
+The GDA will not be continued beyond the original two-year award period.

 To be eligible for nomination by the program, a nominee must be: